veniamin-ilmer/veniamin-ilmer.github.io/political-views.md

 ### Ideals

 Everyone has stable / secure jobs.
-The government

 ### Unintended Consequences

 In order to ensure job security, the government may have high trade tariffs with other countries.
+This may mean some foreign products are not available for purchase.
+Some products might also be very expensive.